swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 You should notice the improvements made to the model thanks to the DVC reports.
 These improvements are very small but illustrate the workflow.
 Try to tweak the parameters to improve the model and play with the reports to see how your model's performance changes.

+Do not push the improved version of your model yet, it will be done in a future chapter.

 ### Check the results

 Congrats!
 You now have a simple way to compare the models with the used parameters and metrics.